espresso/espresso/README.md

 ---

-I never understood why should i create actions in some file, then open another file and directing requests to created action.<br/>
+I never understood why should i create actions in some file, then open another file and directing requests to created action.<br>
 Even worse!
 To use params inside action, i have to remember how i named them in another file.
 And when i want to change a param name i have to change it in both files?

-What about consistency?<br/>
+What about consistency?<br>

 A good tradeoff would be to use some DSL.